For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Weight and Size

-These machines can weigh anywhere from 2-8 pounds since they differ in size, style and features.
+A cold therapy system can weigh anywhere from 2-8 pounds since they differ in size, style and features.

 The heavier ones are usually motorized, but this will only be an issue if you tend to move around a lot during use – and if the cord is not long enough for the item to stay in one place while you move.